-Hogarth’s paintings charting one man’s path from pleasure to ruin are the starting point for one of the most dazzlingly original works of the 20th century, like a Mozart opera that has wandered into a musical hall of mirrors – at once elegant and anarchic.
+Hogarth’s famous sequence of paintings, charting one man’s path from pleasure to ruin, are the starting point for one of the most dazzlingly original works of the 20th century, a Mozart opera that has wandered into a musical hall of mirrors – at once elegant and anarchic.
 Comedy and tragedy are never far apart in this light-footed work that can break your heart with the broadest of smiles.

-One of the great Glyndebourne classics, John Cox’s production returns for the first time in a decade, bringing David Hockney’s much-loved designs to a new generation.
-Jakub Hrůša conducts.
+One of the great Glyndebourne classics, John Cox’s production returns to the Festival for the first time in a decade, bringing David Hockney’s much-loved designs to a new generation.
+Robin Ticciati conducts.

 A revival of the Festival 1975 production.
-Sung in English with English supertitles.
+Sung in English with supertitles.

 London Philharmonic Orchestra

 Baba the Turk

 Photos by Alastair Muir

 Scene 1: The garden of Trulove’s house in the country; spring